 Sell donated gold and silver from Batley charity shops, online and by post.

 Charity shops in Batley take in donated jewellery alongside clothes and books, and a gold ring can look much like a costume one across a busy counter.
 GoldPaid sorts the valuation online.
 A team member asks first on WhatsApp, then requests a free prepaid Royal Mail Special Delivery label and posts the items in for a no-obligation written valuation.
-The charity is paid by Faster Payments to its registered bank account if it accepts, with a free insured return if it does not.
+The charity is paid by Faster Payments to its registered bank account if it accepts, with a free tracked return if it does not.

 How does a Batley charity shop sell donated gold and silver?A team member messages GoldPaid online on WhatsApp with photos, then requests a free prepaid Royal Mail Special Delivery label.
 The items are posted in, inspected and valued in writing with no obligation.
 If the charity accepts the offer, it is paid by Faster Payments to its registered bank account.
 Declined items are returned free of charge.